openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 processes once per year.

-For the first year after the formation of the _$FOUNDATION_, the processes for filling the remaining 2 Board seats will be as follows:
+For the first year after the formation of the _$FOUNDATION_, the processes for filling this seat will be as follows:

 * As a constellation member of the _$FOUNDATION_, the Node.js project will elect one Board representative from either the TSC or